henriqueh146/sinatra-personal-page/tasks.md

 # Tasks

-## Task 1
+## Task 1: Basic set-up
-Set up the application environment (Sinatra, Bundle and Rspec) Generate Gemfile
+- [X] Set up the application environment (Sinatra, Bundle and Rspec)
+- [X] Generate Gemfile
-Break the problem down into subtasks
+- [X] Break the problem down into subtasks
-Test Sinatra with the "Hello-World" page
+- [X] Test Sinatra with the "Hello-World" page
-Write README.md file with the information about the project
+- [X] Write README.md file with the information about the project

-## Task 2
+## Task 2: Application skeleton
-Describe the three routes that leads to the web-pages Write three web pages to validate the routes
+- [X] Describe the three routes that leads to the web-pages
+- [X] Write three web pages to validate the routes
-Write test cases
+- [ ] Write test cases

-## Task 3
+## Task 3: Personal page and stylesheets
-Write the personal page
+- [ ] Write the personal page
-Write the stylesheets applicable for all pages
+- [ ] Write the stylesheets applicable for all pages
+- [ ] Write test cases

-## Task 4
+## Task 4: Project's PRs page
-Write the page with the links to the project's PRs
+- [ ] Write the page with the links to the project's PRs
+- [ ] Write test cases

-## Task 5
+## Task 5: Academic background page
-Write the page with the academic background
+- [ ] Write the page with the academic background
+- [ ] Write test cases